 The NWPAA grants significant investigatory powers to the Board.
 In accordance with the NWPAA, the Board may hold such hearings, sit and act at such times and places, take such testimony, and receive such evidence as it considers appropriate.
+By law, no nominee to the Board may be an employee of the DOE, a National Laboratory, or DOE contractors performing activities related to high-level radioactive waste or spent nuclear fuel.

 At the request of the Board and subject to existing law, the NWPAA directs the DOE to provide all records, files, papers, data, and information requested by the Board, including drafts of work products and documentation of work in progress.
 According to the legislative history, in providing this access, Congress expected that the Board would review and comment on DOE decisions, plans, and actions as they occurred, not after the fact.
+The Board has the power, under current law, to achieve its goals and objectives.